optuna/optunahub-registry/CONTRIBUTING.md

 - if still work-in-progress, describe remaining tasks

 Finally, read [`contributor agreements`](#contributor-agreements) and if you agree, please click the checkbox

+## Tutorial

+You can find tutorials to implement a package for the OptunaHub registry in [the OptunaHub registry documentation](https://optuna.github.io/optunahub-registry/).

 ## Contributor Agreements